csesoc/vue-frontend-assessment/README.md

 The frontend has a linter set up.
 Make sure that your code conforms to the linter's style expectations when running the command `pnpm run lint`.

 ### 2.2 User Profile Page
 Make a profile page for the user when logging in.
-It is up to you how you want this home page to look like.
+It is up to you how you want this profile page to look like.

+*Hint: you may want to take a look into routing for Vue*

 ### 2.3 Tailwind
 Some of our flagship projects such as Jobs Board and Chaos uses Tailwindcss to style our components.
 Your task is to refactor the codebase so that it uses Tailwindcss.

 ### 2.4 Testing
 You've been told that good code coverage and continuous testing is vital to the development process right?
 If not, it is right.
 In our flagship projects, you will hardly come across a piece of code that doesn't have some sort of test written for it.
 Well, for your task here, you will need to set up cypress to test the usability of your website.
 Write a simple test case that takes the user through the process of logging in.
 You are welcome to write more test cases if you want to :wink:

-*Hint: you may want to take a look into routing for Vue*

 <hr />